 The traditional dress of Cuba is also a product of all these multi-cultural effects with the Afro-Spanish culture being especially prevalent.
 Nowadays, Western clothing is worn for day-to-day use, while the traditional dress is used for festive occasions or for dancing the salsa or rumba.
 Even though cigars are not pieces of clothing, it is common for both men and women to smoke the traditional Havana cigar.

-As in many other Latin American countries (and elsewhere), a Cuban girl’s 15th birthday celebration, known as a quinceanera or a quinze fiesta, is special as it symbolizes her transition into adulthood.
+As in many other Latin American countries (and elsewhere), a Cuban girl’s 15th birthday celebration, known as a quinceanera or a quinze fiesta, is special as it symbolises her transition into adulthood.
 Traditionally, the girls wear an elegant ball gown often accompanied by lace gloves and a parasol, though nowadays, they usually wear modern dresses.
-Two special symbols are worn: a tiara, symbolizing her triumph over childhood and transition to adulthood, and a sceptre, symbolizing her increased responsibility and authority.
+Two special symbols are worn: a tiara, symbolising her triumph over childhood and transition to adulthood, and a sceptre, symbolising her increased responsibility and authority.

 Women also wear, nowadays, the guayabera shirt or dress, fashioned after the traditional men’s shirt (see below).
 Whereas Cuban men tend to wear white shirts, women frequently use other colours.

 Men who are accompanying women dressed in the bata cubana often wear tight trousers with a ruffled shirt, called a rumba shirt.
 However, the traditional shirt of a Cuban man, which is still worn in daily life, is called the guayabera.
 It is a lightweight, button-down shirt with two groups of closely spaced vertical pleats on the front and back.
 It typically has four large pockets on the front and an embroidered design.
 It has a dress-style collar and buttons, and is worn loose and long with slits a few inches up the sides.
 The shirt is made of cotton or linen and is often white (though many different colours are used nowadays).